eruzairshafi/SecureOps/SecureOps/NUGETREADME.md

 ---

-## License
+## Feedback & Contributing
 SecureOps is licensed under the MIT License.
+Bug reports and contributions are welcome at the [GitHub repository](https://github.com/eruzairshafi/SecureOps).